Practical information for EU students

 Wageningen City

 There are historic and modern buildings, high-rise student flats, works of art and botanical gardens, adding to the diversity of Wageningen.
-About 10.000 students study at Wageningen University & Research, accounting for 20% of the population.
+More than 13.000 students study at Wageningen University & Research, accounting for 20% of the population.
 The many international students, professors and researchers contribute to the vibrant atmosphere.

 Wageningen has a thriving cultural and social life.
 Bars, restaurants, a cinema and a theatre create the elegance of a small city, in a beautiful rural setting.
 The nearby floodplains of the river Rhine and national park ‘de Veluwe’ are ideal for those who enjoy nature or like hiking, running or cycling.